 Unlike some cities, Holyoke isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Holyoke are a mix of both white- and blue-collar jobs.
 Overall, Holyoke is a city of managers, service providers, and construction workers and builders.
 There are especially a lot of people living in Holyoke who work in management occupations (19.81%), office and administrative support (7.49%), and sales jobs (6.73%).

-Holyoke is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Holyoke doesn't have a public transportation system that people use for their commute.

 The per capita income in Holyoke in 2022 was $46,401, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $185,604 for a family of four.
 However, Holyoke contains both very wealthy and poor people as well.